sohanemon/be-strong-with-rayan/README.md

 # Be strong with Rayan

-I provide different types of photography services by this site.
+I provide different types of services by this site.
 I include different types of services wedding, sports, portrait, event photography etc.

 ## Live Link